MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-quick-start-tutorial.md

     - Office Professional Plus 2010 with Service Pack 2.

+> [!TIP]
-For a full list of prerequisites to use Azure Information Protection, see [Requirements for Azure Information Protection](requirements.md).
+> For a full list of prerequisites to use Azure Information Protection, see [Requirements for Azure Information Protection](requirements.md).
+>
 Let's get started.
+Continue with [Edit the Azure Information Protection policy](#edit-the-azure-information-protection-policy).

 ## Edit the Azure Information Protection policy